-Drinking is widely known to be a progressive disease.
+Drinking alcohol is a progressive disease.
 Over time, an alcoholic’s drinking becomes more and more out of control.
 Whether they know it or not, their drinking eventually begins to take over their lives.
 Alcoholics may think they “have it under control” or that they can control the disease, but in fact, it’s the other way around—the disease of alcoholism and addiction controls the person.

-It’s possible for an alcoholic to stay at the same level of drinking for a long time, but eventually, more and more of it is needed to feed their disease, to dull stressful thoughts and pain.
+It’s possible for an alcoholic to stay at the same level of drinking for a long time.
+Eventually, however, more and more of it is needed to feed their disease, to dull stressful thoughts and pain.
 The habit continues to work itself into every aspect of the alcoholic’s life.

 This progressive nature of drinking is why many alcoholics find themselves in rehab or going to meetings.
 They may have hit rock bottom, experienced blackouts, gotten in trouble with the law, diagnosed with a disease, or ruined their relationships, career, and financial life—just to name a few.

 Perpetuating the Cycle

 It's widely thought that many people are genetically predisposed to alcoholism, making it harder for them to battle the disease.
 However, alcoholism is unique in a sense that the person’s chance for a full recovery can be heavily influenced by adjusting one’s environment and personal choices, unlike with diseases such as Alzheimer’s or cancer.

 Family, social or work life stress are some of the top reasons alcoholics tend to up their drinking.
 Many alcoholics say they drink to “wash away” problems, quell their anxieties, nervous thoughts, or depression.
 Basically, when things get tough, drinking accelerates.